Mem: Significance

-In gematria, Mem represents the number 40 in both the Standard and Mispar Gadol Methods of Gematria; However, (mem sofit) final mem's value is 40 in the Standard Method and 600 in the Mispar Gadol method.
+In gematria, Mem represents the number 40 in both the Standard and Mispar Gadol Methods of Gematriea; However, (mem sofit) final mem's value is 40 in the Standard Method and 600 in the Mispar Gadol method.
 The Standard Method adds the values of Tav and Resh (400+200) to denote the value of mem sofit.

 In the Sefer Yetzirah, the letter Mem is King over Water, Formed Earth in the Universe, Cold in the Year, and the Belly in the Soul.

 As an abbreviation, it stands for metre.
 In the Israeli army it can also stand for mefaked, commander.
 In Hebrew religious texts, it can stand for the name of God Makom, the Place.

 Mem and Tarot

 Mem is associated with The Hanged Man (Atu XII), the element of water and the path between Geburah and Hod on the Tree of Life.